Shirlyngit/Shirlyngit/README.md

 Hi, I’m Shirlyne !

 - With a strong background in Finance and Project Management, I am commited to continuous learning of Data tools and Machine Learning Algorithms.
-I’m looking to collaborate on Machine Learning and Fintech product development projects
+I’m looking to collaborate on Machine Learning and Product development projects

  I’m currently learning Machine Learning Algorithms